Enterprise IT

 - The machine runs a Windows or Linux operating system.

-- An Integrated Development Environment (IDE) is available or can be installed by the developer.
+- A code editor is available or can be installed by the developer.

 - The machine has internet access (TCP over port 443, TLS >= v1.2).